hayliepedersen/three-trios/docs/README.md

 There is a new model for level 1, represented by the `VariantOneModel` class.
 This class extends the original `ThreeTriosModel` class and handles new battle phase logic accordingly.

+There is a new model for level 2, represented by the `VariantTwoModel` class.
+This class extends the original `ThreeTriosModel` class and handles new battle phase logic accordingly.

 Our `ThreeTrios` runner class was modified to handle new arguments, configuring either the original `ThreeTriosModel` if no additional commands are given, or a `VariantOneModel` otherwise.